A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Customize the letter to the job at hand

-The letter of recommendation should be tailored to the requirements and qualities of the job/position the applicant is seeking.
+The letter should be tailored to the requirements and qualities of the job/position the applicant is seeking.
 By mentioning the name of the position and company and relating the candidate’s qualities to the job, the writer can show why the applicant is the right fit.

 Use 2-3 specific examples